Rusthall: Government

 Rusthall originally formed part of Speldhurst civil parish (together with Ashurst, Groombridge, Langton and Speldhurst) when it was formed in 1894.

 Four years later, Tunbridge Wells Borough Council took control over Rusthall, apparently against the parish council's wishes, and the village formed part of the unparished Tunbridge Wells urban area between 1898 and 2011.

 On 23 February 2011, Tunbridge Wells Borough Council agreed that Rusthall should become a civil parish and have its own parish council.
 The first Rusthall Parish Council election took place on 5 May 2011.

 Having chaired the Rusthall Village Association for a number of years, Cllr.
 Jenny Blackburn was elected as chair of Rusthall Parish Council on 18 May 2011.

-The two current Tunbridge Wells Borough Councillors representing Rusthall ward are Councillor Joy Podbury (Con) and Councillor Thelma Huggett (Con).
+The three current Tunbridge Wells Borough Councillors representing Rusthall ward are Councillor Jayne Sharratt (Lab), Borough Councillor Alex Britcher-Allan (Lab) and Borough Councillor Matthew Sankey (TW Alliance).

-The local Member of Parliament for the Tunbridge Wells constituency is Greg Clark MP (Con).
+The local Member of Parliament for the Tunbridge Wells constituency is Mike Martin MP (Lib Dem).